 Step 2: Set up a new target store

-After backing up your store successfully, the next step would be to set up a new site to migrate your store to.
-Make sure to choose the most suitable eCommerce platform for you, your business, and your objectives.
+After backing up your store successfully, then the next step would be to set up a new site to migrate your store to.
+Nonetheless, make sure to choose the most suitable eCommerce platform for you, your business, and your objectives.
 Check out our 2020 list of top eCommerce platforms.

 Generally, the installation process is different across each platform.